Allow me to introduce myself…

 Partners for Pain & Wellbeing Equity: A Randomized Trial of Community-Supported Complementary and Integrative Health Self-management for Back Pain

-A community-based participatory research trial focusing on complementary health strategies for managing back pain, utilizing community engagement and NIH funding.University of Minnesota – Leadership Minor Capstone
+A community-based participatory research trial focusing on complementary health strategies for managing back/neck pain.University of Minnesota – Leadership Minor Capstone

 Disparities in Addiction Treatment